dhermes/bossylobster-blog/content/2011-08-17-lesson-v8-can-teach-python-and-other.md

 uses GCC to compile to bytecode and V8 is written in C++.
 Feel free to supplement my knowledge in the comments.)*

-**Update**: *All benchmarking was run on my Mac Pro Desktop with a 3.2 GHz Quad-Core Intel Xeon processor and 4 cores for a total of 12 GB 1066 MHz DDR3 memory.
+**Update**: *All benchmarking was run on my Mac Pro Desktop with a3.2 GHz Quad-Core Intel Xeon processor and 4 cores for a total of12 GB 1066 MHz DDR3 memory.
 I used Python version 2.6.1, node version 0.4.9, and PyPy version 1.5 (running on top of Python 2.7.1 with GCC 4.0.1).*